LatorreDev/Free-And-open-Software-for-Game-Development/README.md

 ### FAQ / Preguntas frecuentes

-* You won't found here game engines such as Unity or Unreal Engine, Office suites such as WPS of google docs, etc. I talk about free as freedom, not "Is free, you must not pay anything", you can't see that software source code.
+* You won't found here game engines such as Unity, Office suites such as WPS of google docs, etc. I talk about free as freedom, not "Is free, you must not pay anything", you can't see that software source code.

-* No encontrás aquí motores de videojuegos como Unity o Unreal Engine, suites de oficina como WPS o google docs, etc. Hablo de libre en el sentido de libertad, no de "gratis, no tienes que pagar nada", no puedes ver el código fuente de ese software.
+* No encontrás aquí motores de videojuegos como Unity, suites de oficina como WPS o google docs, etc. Hablo de libre en el sentido de libertad, no de "gratis, no tienes que pagar nada", no puedes ver el código fuente de ese software.

 ### Game engines / Motores de videojuegos